xIves/scientific_programming/README.md

 The following must be defined using the VS Code Command Palette (CTRL+SHIFT+P) or VS Code settings

 In VS Code Command Palette (CTRL+SHIFT+P):
-* Python: Select Interpreter -> select your interpreter (e.g. name of the conda environment 'spdev'
+* Python: Select Interpreter -> select your interpreter (name of the new conda environment 'spdev'
 * Terminal: Select Default Profile -> under Window, change to 'Command Prompt'
 * Configure Display Language -> change to 'en' (English)

-In VS Code, under Settings bottom right -> set the path to your conda environment ('spenv')

 ## Generate SSH key pair

-An SSH key pair is used to establish a secure connection between your local machine and the
+An SSH key pair is used to establish a secure connection between your local computer and the
 remote server (like GitHub).
 It is highly recommended to use an SSH-key.

 In VS Code -> Terminal type: